 - Nozzle size – If you’re painting something that’s going to require a lot of detail, then you should buy one that has a small nozzle (0.3mm or smaller).

-What is the General Price Range to Expect with a Portable Airbrush?
+General Price Range of a Portable Airbrush?

 The cost of the airbrush will depend on the brand that you choose.
 But some airbrush units are going to be more expensive than others.
 You can typically find a good portable airbrush that costs between $40 and $150 on the Internet or at an art supply store.